-30 years later (I first lived there in 1971) Newark hadn't changed much.
+Newark hadn't changed much in 30 years.
 Especially the Ironbound section seemed little changed.
-Brazilians were everywhere, I mean, there were many more Brazilians living in there in 2000 than in the 1970s.
+Brazilians were everywhere, I mean, there were many more Brazilians men and especially women living there in 2000 than in the 1970s.
+'Tia' Eugênia was the person I most missed in this 2000 Newark.
+Her newsagency on 112 Ferry Street was no more.

 There were quite a few coincidental biographical similarities between my trip to the USA in October 1971, when I was 22 years old and Carlos' same trip to Newark, N.J.
 8 years later in 1979, when he was 21 y.o.